Coronavirus (COVID-19) testing FAQ

 Testing people to see if they have COVID-19 is really important.
 It allows us to identify people who have the virus and stop them from spreading it to others.

 Testing for people who have symptoms (Symptomatic)

 It is important that if you have symptoms you self-isolate and book a PCR test.
 This is a legal requirement.Symptomatic FAQ

 If you live or work in Bolton, please get tested twice a week.
 I in 3 people don’t have symptoms but can still spread the virus.Asymptomatic FAQ

-If you have symptoms and need a COVID-19 test or have a question about them, please read on for more information.
+If you have symptoms you will need a PCR (Polymerase Chain Reaction) COVID-19 test, if you have a question about them, please read on for more information.